merantix-momentum/dzsf-open-source/README.md

 ## Contact Us

-If you have any questions, suggestions, or feedback, feel free to reach out to us at [email@example.com](mailto:email@example.com).
+If you have any questions, suggestions, or feedback, feel free to reach out to us through [our contact form](https://en.merantix-momentum.com/kontakt).

 ## Prediction Examples
 <p align="center">